Mathissou01/msd-back-backup/README.md

 ### CSS/SCSS

-Using ITCSS with BEMIT/BEM syntax for CSS/SCSS.
+Using an adapted ITCSS with BEMIT/BEM syntax for CSS/SCSS.

 Using PurgeCSS plugin for PostCSS to purge unused CSS, requires config and whitelisting in order to keep some CSS.
 CSS used by imported components and libraries (from node_modules) is not detected by default and needs to be added to the